curtisburkhalter/Fed-Navy-demo/README.md

 Simply click the URL shown or copy it to your Windows browser.

+### Example images
+There are 2 images in this repo that you can use for demo purposes:
+1) overhead-ship.jpg - This is an aerial photo of a cruise ship - This can be used for a 'non-threatening' example.
+2) navy-ship.jpg - This is an aerial photo of a navy vessel - This can be used for an 'adversarial' or 'enemy combatant' example.
+3)
 ### First Run

 On first startup, the models will be downloaded from Hugging Face (~17GB total).
 This may take 10-15 minutes depending on network speed.
 Subsequent starts will be much faster as models are cached.